dymmond/edgy/docs/tips-and-tricks.md

 {!> ../docs_src/tips/migrations.py !}
 ```

-This will make sure that your application migrations are now managed by **Saffier**.
+This will make sure that your application migrations are now managed by **Edgy**.

 ### Hook the connection